IBM/lagraph/CONTRIBUTING.md

 It's recommended that you create a new, separate branch for your work based on the current `master` branch.
 Give this branch a descriptive name.
-For example, if you were assigned the issue `#101`, you could use the `checkout -b` command to create a new branch based on the `master` branch and check out this branch:
+For example, if you are working on a pull request to resolve issue `#101`, you could use the `checkout -b` command to create a new branch based on the `master` branch and check out this branch, e.g.:

 	git checkout -b ISSUE-101-my_cool_new_feature